4 Primary Care Model Options for Patients

 This model has grown in popularity as technology has become more advanced over the years.
 You can now video call pretty much anyone on your phone, so it can be extremely convenient to video call your doctor without having to go to the office.
 A few companies that provide online-only primary care are SteadyMD and Doctor on Demand.

-Alternative Primary Care: Learn More About Concierge Medicine
+Primary Care Models for Patients: Learn More About Concierge Medicine

 Within any kind of primary care model, you’ll find capable doctors who strive to provide the best possible care to their patients.
 Now, it’s up to you to find out which model works the best for you.